Dvermetten/DE_TIOBR/README.md

 It contains the generation of the plots corresponding to the evolution of the population diversity (quantified using standard deviation averaged over all components) based on the theoretical estimations of the variance obtained in Section 4.4 for saturation, uniform reinitialization and mirroring.
 The meaning of the used variables and the assumptions under which the results have been derived are specified as comments in the notebook.

 ## Pre-processing and algorithm code for section 5:
-For the results shown in section 5, the code used to access both the function f0 and the DE algorithm is designed in the SOS-platform, with the full code and reproduction steps avaialble at https://github.com/facaraff/SOS/releases/tag/ECJ-ReproducibilityInEC
+For the results shown in section 5, the code used to access both the function f0 and the DE algorithm is designed in the SOS-platform, with the full code and reproduction steps available at https://github.com/facaraff/SOS/releases/tag/ECJ-ReproducibilityInEC.
 The files resulting from this process are quite large, and are thus only included in the zenodo archive of this project LINK HERE.

 ## Processing code for section 5:
 For the processing of the f0-based files is done in 'process_f0.ipyb' notebook, where the SOS-based txt-files are processed into csv-files with the needed information.

 ## Presentation code for section 5:
 The csv-files generated from the previous header are used in 'visualize_f0' notebook to create the figures as shown in the paper.
-In additon to the figures from the paper, a large number of additional figure types can be generated using this code.
-These figures are also included in the Figshare repository of this project, available LINK HERE.
+In addition to the figures from the paper, a large number of additional figure types can be generated using this code.
+These figures are also included in the Figshare repository of this project, available at https://doi.org/10.6084/m9.figshare.18319394.v1.

 ## Pre-processing code for section 6:
 For the results shown in section 6, the code used to access the function-instances is IOHexperimenter, specifically version "ioh==0.3.2.4" used with python 3.8.10.
-All experimental conditions and scripts used for parameter settings are integraded directly in the algorithm code
+All experimental conditions and scripts used for parameter settings are integrated directly in the algorithm code

 ## Algorithm code for section 6:
 We make use of pyade (https://github.com/xKuZz/pyade), but with a modified version (modified only in terms of initialization and SDIS + some output options).